-- 45. During its PIR of IFRS 10, IFRS 11 and IFRS 12, the IASB decided to consider in this agenda consultation the priority of matters related to: - transactions that change the relationship between an investor and an investee; (a) - subsidiaries that are investment entities; and (b) - disclosures about interests in other entities-disclosure under IFRS 12. (c)
+- 46. During its PIR of IFRS 10, IFRS 11 and IFRS 12, the IASB decided to consider in this agenda consultation the priority of matters related to: - (a) transactions that change the relationship between an investor and an investee; - (b) subsidiaries that are investment entities; and - (c) disclosures about interests in other entities-disclosure under IFRS 12.